• Skip to primary navigation

 Full instructions and measurements can be found in the recipe card at the bottom of the post.
 This is just a summary of the process.

-• Add vegetable stock, coconut milk and chopped carrots.
-Bring to the boil and then turn down the heat, cover and simmer until the carrots are soft and cooked (about 25-30 minutes).
+• Add vegetable stock and bring to the boil.
+Turn down the heat, cover the pot and let it simmer until the carrots are soft and cooked.
+About 25 minutes.

-• Now add in some peanut butter and stir in until well mixed.
+• Add the peanut butter and stir in until well mixed.
 Remove the soup from the heat and blend with an immersion blender until smooth.

 • Add salt and pepper to taste.